Wafelack/bysh/README.md

 First download the latest release of wmanager, put it in `C:\Program Files` and add `C:\Program Files\` to Path.

+### Create a new project

 Open the command prompt and run :

-### Create a new project

 ```
 $ wmanager new <project_name>
 $ cd project_name/
 ```

-You'll find two folders, `src/` and `build/`
+You'll create two folders, `src/` and `build/`

 In `src/`, you'll find file `main.c` that contains a basic hello world program.